pip/Octology/README.md

 ![Octology-ckm8-shot_1280x800-HBBLJwau](https://github.com/pip/Octology/raw/master/gfx/sho/Octology-ckm8-shot_1280x800-HBBLJwau.png "Octology-ckm8-HBBLJwau")

 ### Forgive Me For a Bit of Self-Promotion
-If you would like to fund my ongoing development effort, please visit my [Patreon](https://patreon.com/PipStuart "Pip's Octology Patreon Page") and feel free to send me the **Top8** new features you most want to see.
+If you are willing to fund this development effort, please visit my [Patreon](https://patreon.com/PipStuart "Pip's Octology Patreon Page") and feel free to send me the **Top8** new features you most want to see.

-Please also contact me if you are an open-minded thinker who is interested in friendship and conversation (especially near Oshkosh, Wisconsin).
+Please also contact me if you are an open-minded thinker interested in friendship and conversation (especially near Oshkosh, Wisconsin).

 To learn about the long-term goals, plans, thinking, and research behind this ever-expanding project, please read:
   [8.txt](https://github.com/pip/Octology/blob/master/dox/2du/8.txt "dox/2du/8.txt")